PHP 8.4 Is Available on ServerPilot

 PHP 8.4 is now available on servers managed by ServerPilot.
 There are many improvements, changes, new features, and deprecations in PHP 8.4.

-PHP 8.4.0 will be released for General Availability (GA) on November 21, 2024.
-All servers will be automatically updated from the Release Candidate (RC) to the GA release.
+All servers have been updated from the Release Candidate (RC) to the GA release.

 Here we'll provide a summary of the most important changes in PHP 8.4.
 For the full list of changes, see PHP's official documentation on migrating code from PHP 8.3 to 8.4.